SalehAlbuga/app-service-custom-docker-images/README.md

 **Currently:**

--Basic Node image with Express
+* Basic Node image with Express

--Basic Ruby image with Rails
+* Basic Ruby image with Rails
+* Node image with a cronjob

 ## To deploy an image to App Service
 * Build the image with `docker build -t <your_container_registry>/<image_name> .` (notice the **.** at the end)